 Avoid Fraud Attempts

 It’s an unfortunate reality that criminals will take advantage of a crisis.
-The FTC has issued a warning about identity theft scams that use COVID-19 as a pretext, so have your staff stay alert for phishing attempts.
+The FTC issued a warning about identity theft scams that used COVID-19 as a pretext, so staff must stay alert for phishing attempts.
 To protect your dealership and your customers, continue to be vigilant about running OFAC checks and Red Flag alerts – and use out-of-wallet questions as needed to verify customer identity.

 Make Compliance Part of the Deal Closing